amenallah-salem/flink-otl-detection-with-scala/data&project_discription/README.md

-# Exercice prepared for Paris-Dauphine Streaming Module!
+# Project implemented for Paris-Dauphine Streaming Module!

 In this repository, you will find all exercices needed for this module To start, we first need to setup some Docker images.